calvinjdonner/eCommerce-backend/README.md

 </p>

   ## Description 🗺️
    An application built using Express.js designed to demonstrate the architecture of e-commerce sites.
+GIFs are below with full videos in the images folder within the develop folder.

   <img src="./categories.gif" alt="Categories GIF" width="250" height="250"/>
   <img src="./products.gif" alt="products GIF" width="250" height="250"/>